maciejmalecki/weather/README.md

 * can be powered with single 4.2V Li-ion cell due to integrated LDO voltage regulator and voltage stabilizer,
 * usage of MQTT as integration backbone (in this case it integrates with Home Assistant-based central hub).

 The Weather station design is based on ESP8266 module, namely the ESP12F variant.
-Alternatively, prototyping boards like Wemos D1 Mini can be used, at price of higher memory consumption thus shorter battery life.
+Alternatively, prototyping boards like Wemos D1 Mini can be used, at price of higher power consumption thus shorter battery life.

 ![WiFi topology](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/maciejmalecki/blog/master/sh/diagrams/wifi-topology.puml)